peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 Gets the value of this object as a text string.

-The following example code (originally written in C# for the .NET Framework) shows an idiom for returning a string value if a CBOR object is a text string, or  `null` if the CBOR object is CBOR null.
+The following example code (originally written in C# for the .NET Framework) shows an idiom for returning a string value if a CBOR object is a text string, or `null
+        ` if the CBOR object is a CBOR null.

-    CBORObject obj = CBORObject.FromString("test");
+    CBORObject obj = CBORObject.FromString("test"); string str = obj.IsNull
-                string str = obj.IsNull ? null : obj.AsString();
+            ? null : obj.AsString();

 <b>Return Value:</b>